RutronikSystemSolutions/RutDevKit-PSoC62_FT812-43T_Demo/README.md

 [`https://github.com/RudolphRiedel/FT800-FT813`](https://github.com/RudolphRiedel/FT800-FT813)

 The demo application has static display features and  rotating  image introducing with EVE capabilities.
-The image rotation m;ay be started or stopped using a button on the screen.
+The image rotation may be started or stopped using a button on the screen.

 <img src="images/demo_running.jpg" style="zoom:25%;" />